gnh1201/caterpillar/README.md

 ![Cover image - Caterpillar on a tree looking at a rocket flying over the clouds](assets/img/cover.png)

 You can connect all physical and logical channels with communication capabilities to the web!
-Imagine a wide range of mediums, from web archives to satellites and quantum communication!
-Caterpillar Proxy supports your imagination by enabling the implementation of extensions for Connectors, Filters, and RPC methods.
+Imagine using various sci-fi-like means such as web time machines, satellites, or quantum communication!
+Caterpillar Proxy supports your imagination by enabling the extension of Connector, Filter, and RPC method implementations.

 ## Use cases
 * [Build a network tunnel using Python and the LAMP(PHP) stack.](https://qiita.com/gnh1201/items/40f9350ca6d308def6d4)